 If you want to keep your treasures in a drawer, you don’t have to completely give up on your idea: by creating a false bottom, a drawer can be a pretty good hiding spot.
 This way you can trick most intruders while keeping your valuables at hand.

 Here’s how you can do a false bottom drawer yourself:

 2. Closets: One of the Worst Places

 A closet is another thing that attracts a burglar’s attention.
-While it may seem a good idea to hide some jewelry or money among the clothes or in the packet of a pair of trousers, it takes very little time to check and throw all the clothes out of a closet.
+While it may seem a good idea to hide some jewelry, money, or even your crypto seed phrase among the clothes or in the packet of a pair of trousers, it takes very little time to check and throw all the clothes out of a closet.

 Keep in mind that closets and drawers are one of the hiding spots burglars look first.

 If you still prefer to hide your valuables in your closet, you can conceal them behind a mirror or use hidden locks to reduce the chance of an unauthorized person gaining access to them.

 3. Under the Bed